danieltjw/aifutures/README.md

 We should not expect humans to be perfect due to our biological bottleneck of 20 watts of brain power.

 As Socrates was once considered the wisest person in Athens due to his understanding of his own lack of understanding, we may eventually have to acknowledge that independent AGI will outclass us.

+Humans cooperation and coordination will be less effective that AGI
+- Humans communicate primarily through the medium of language
+    - Language is more ambiguous and less precise than mathematical constructs
+        - Language is more useful for creative expressions
+        - AGI will likely prefer precision
+            - use a prime-numbered base rather than base 10
+    - Human experts have to expand more energy to communicate
+        - translating complex models in their minds into words

 ---